 files when you browse a DVC repository on Git hosting (e.g.

 .dvc files.
 This makes it hard to

-navigate the project to find data artifacts for use with
+navigate the project to find files or directories for use with

 dvc import, or

 dvc list prints a virtual view of a DVC repository, as if files and

 directories tracked by DVC were found directly in the remote Git repo.
 Only the

 root directory is listed by default.
 The output of this command is equivalent to

 actually cloning the repo and pulling its data

 $ git clone <url> example $ cd example $ dvc pull $ ls <path>